achow101/payment-proto-interface/README.md

 This project is Copyright (c) 2017 Andrew Chow under the MIT License.

 Parts of this project are taken from Electrum; those are Copyright (c) The Electrum Developers under the MIT License

+## Disclaimer

+I do not guarantee that any part of this software actually works and you use it at your own risk.
+While I try the best I can to make quality software, I am only human and mistakes can happen.
+I am not liable for any losses or potential losses caused by this software.